kubernetes-sigs/gateway-api/geps/x.md

 **Q**: _Well then, in the real world, Jane would have access to higher-level tools that know how to do that._

-**A**: Those tools need to be written, and Jane and her team need to be taught that the tools exist and how to use them.
-From Jane’s point of view, those tools are adding friction to her job, and honestly she’s right: why should she need to learn funky new tools instead of just putting the right thing in her HTTPRoutes?
+**A**: Those tools have yet to be written.
+Once they are, Jane and her team will need to be taught that the tools exist and how to use them.
+From Jane’s point of view, it's simpler not to need those tools: she'd rather just put the right thing in her HTTPRoutes, and then be able to see them all when she reads her HTTPRoutes.

 **Q**: _What if we give Julian those tools?
 He could cope with them._